Fall 2015 Freshmen

 The biochemistry major is valuable for students applying to medical, dental, veterinary, pharmacy or graduate school by providing a multidisciplinary foundation in chemistry, biology and physics.
 This major also prepares students for work in pharmaceutical, agricultural chemical, biotechnology and consumer products industries.

-A student who graduates from Thiel College with a Bachelor of Arts degree in biochemistry will:
+A student who graduates from Thiel College with a Bachelor of Science degree in biochemistry will:

 - know how to conduct an internal or external research project.